MAPZ-ETH/MAPZ-ETH.github.io/index.md

 ---
 layout: splash
-title: "Moroccan Association of Polytechnicians in Zurich"
+permalink: / # This sets this as the homepage

+# Hero Section Configuration
 header:
-  overlay_image: /assets/images/header-image.jpg # We'll add this later
-  overlay_filter: 0.5 # (0.0 - 1.0)
+  overlay_color: "#000" # Black overlay for high contrast
+  overlay_filter: "0.4" # Makes the background image 40% darker
+  overlay_image: /assets/images/header-bg.jpg # YOUR IMAGE PATH HERE
-  caption: "Photo by [**Someone**](https://unsplash.com)" # Optional
+  caption: "Photo by [Your Team]" # Optional

+# Large text title and subtitle
+title: "MAPZ: Where Polytechnicians Build the Future"
-excerpt: "The official hub for Moroccan students and alumni of ETH Zurich."
+excerpt: "Welcome to the official hub for Moroccan students and alumni of ETH Zurich.
+We organize events, foster networks, and build careers."
 ---

 ## Welcome to MAPZ

 This is the future homepage for our association.

-- We will have an events page.
-- We will list our sponsors.
-- We will have a contact form.